kashishgrover/react-native-unsplash/README.md

-# React Splash - An Unsplash Image Gallery 🖼
+# React Native Unplash - An Unsplash Image Gallery 🖼

 An infinite list of Unsplash images built using React Native.